openthread/spinel-spec/core/detail-properties-core.md

-When the state is not `HOST_POWER_STATE_ONLINE`, the NCP **SHOULD NOT** send any commands except important notifications that warrant awakening the OS host, and the NCP **MUST NOT** send any informative messages on `PROP_DEBUG_STREAM`.
+When the state is not `HOST_POWER_STATE_ONLINE`, the NCP **SHOULD NOT** send any commands except important notifications that warrant awakening the AP host, and the NCP **MUST NOT** send any informative messages on `PROP_DEBUG_STREAM`.

-The OS **MUST NOT** send a value of `HOST_POWER_STATE` other than one of the standard codes defined here.
+The AP **MUST NOT** send a value of `HOST_POWER_STATE` other than one of the standard codes defined here.
 If the NCP receives a value other than a standard code, then it **SHOULD** set the state to `HOST_POWER_STATE_LOW_POWER`.

-If the NCP has the `CAP_UNSOL_UPDATE_FILTER` capability, any unsolicited property updates masked by `PROP_UNSOL_UPDATE_FILTER` should be honored while the OS indicates it is in a low-power state.
+If the NCP has the `CAP_UNSOL_UPDATE_FILTER` capability, any unsolicited property updates masked by `PROP_UNSOL_UPDATE_FILTER` should be honored while the AP indicates it is in a low-power state.
-After resuming to the `HOST_POWER_STATE_ONLINE` state, the value of `PROP_UNSOL_UPDATE_FILTER` **MUST** be unchanged from the value assigned prior to the OS indicating it was entering a low-power state.
+After resuming to the `HOST_POWER_STATE_ONLINE` state, the value of `PROP_UNSOL_UPDATE_FILTER` **MUST** be unchanged from the value assigned prior to the AP indicating it was entering a low-power state.

-The OS **MUST** use NLI 0 with commands using this property.
+The AP **MUST** use NLI 0 with commands using this property.
 The NCP **SHOULD** explicitly fail to process commands setting this property if NLI is not zero.
 The operational semantics of this property when NLI is not zero are not specified.